carpentries/assessment/programmatic-assessment/readme.md

 #### Workshops folder contents

 ##### Data files
-* [attendance.csv](./workshops/attendance.csv): When available, attrition rates for workshops from number registered to number attended each day
+* [attendance.csv](./workshops/attendance.csv): When available, attrition rates for workshops from number registered to number attended each day.
+This represents a small subset of total workshops.
 * [badges\_by\_country\_by\_year.csv](./workshops/badges_by_country_by_year.csv):  Count of all badges awarded each year by country
 * [badges\_by\_training\_event.csv](./workshops/badges_by_training_event.csv): List of all training events with number of participants and number getting badged
 * [badges\_by\_year\_agg.csv](./workshops/badges_by_year_agg.csv): Count of all Trainer, Software Carpentry Instructor, Data Carpentry Instructor, and Maintainer badges awarded by year.
 An individual can have multiple badges.